andrewdsmith/edxlc/README.md

 states include heat sinks when overheating and undeployed landing gear after docking permission has been granted.

+The overall game state also determines how each state is mapped to a colour, meaning different colours are used when hardpoints are deployed as to normal.

 The light behaviour can be configured by editing the `edxlc.toml` file.
 This file is created automatically when the app is first run if it does not exist.
 You must restart the app to pick up changes in this configuration.